 A conservatorship is a legal proceeding where a petitioning party seeks a court order to be the surrogate decision-maker over an adult who is incapacitated.
 Imposing a conservatorship over an individual is a serious matter since the disabled or older adult loses the ability to make decisions related to consenting to medical care, placement and managing money.
 A conservatorship may last a lifetime and will only be dismissed if the disabled adult regains capacity.

-When the Public Guardian is appointed as the conservator, the person placed under conservatorship, is assigned to a well qualified Deputy Public Guardian to oversee all aspects of personal care and financial management.
+When the Public Guardian is appointed as the conservator, the person placed under conservatorship, is assigned to a Deputy Public Guardian to oversee all aspects of personal care of the person and financial management of the estate.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.